alice-si/alice-v1-monorepo/packages/demo-app/README.md

     npm install -g ganache-cli

-### Running tests

-To run all of the smart contract tests, use the following truffle command in your console:

-    truffle test

-If you are using the testrpc client, remember to start it with a sufficient number of test accounts:

-    ganache-cli -a 100

-You can also use an automated test script instead of the previous two commands:

-    yarn test

 ### Demo dApp

 We created a demo dApp so you can interact and test the smart contracts in a visual environment rather than hacking console scripts.
 To run this mode, deploy the smart contracts to your blockchain network: